hemanthpruthvi/PyAstroPol/README.md

     - Description of the bug
     - Python, numpy and matplotlib versions
     - Operating system details
-    - Snippet of code causing the issue
+    - Snippet of the code causing the issue
 2. Feature request : Open an issue in github with the following details.
     - Description of the feature
     - Description of the application